BertoGz/phaser-resolution-sample/README.md

 # Phaser Resolution Sample

-Welcome to Phaser Resolution Sample! built this demo to understand how to build a pixel-perfect game.
+Welcome to Phaser Resolution Sample!
+I built this demo to understand how to build a pixel-perfect game.

 ## Installation